Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 ---

-**Please stop using the H@H downloader feature until v1.5.5 is released.**

 It looks like I will have to stress the following over and over again:

-- I am not a programmer, and I may not respond to feature requests.
-- In addition, this is a private script that I was not planning to release and is hence not widely tested yet.
+I am not a programmer, and I may not respond to feature requests.
+In addition, this is a private script that I was not planning to release and is hence not widely tested yet.
 There will be bug fixes and you need to update ASAP if you are still using older versions.

+I do not have access to the H@H downloader, so I wrote that feature blindly and also could not test it myself.
+So far it has had significant problems due to insufficient third-party information and testing, so you need to be very careful when you set the script to use this downloader; in particular, you should watch your GP wallet and stop any singular download that gets stuck in the "loading" state for more than a minute, if this still happens.
+I am afraid I cannot be responsible for this feature at the moment.

 ---